Wage Calculator

 Forgetting about cash flow

 Salary sacrifice reduces your take-home pay.
-If you're applying for a mortgage, lenders assess your take-home pay — a large sacrifice could reduce your borrowing capacity.
+If you're applying for a mortgage, lenders assess your net income — a large sacrifice could reduce your borrowing capacity.

-Sacrificing into super does NOT reduce your HECS repayment threshold.
-Your Repayment Income adds back reportable employer super contributions, so HECS is calculated on your original income.
-If this is a deciding factor for you, read the HECS-HELP repayment guide.
+Sacrificing into super does NOT reduce your HECS repayment.
+Your repayment income adds back reportable employer super contributions, so HECS is calculated on your original income.
+If this matters to you, read the HECS-HELP repayment guide.

 Assuming your employer offers it